American Energy Partners, LP: History

 Also during its first two years of operation, AELP expanded in other areas beyond natural gas and oil exploration, including natural gas infrastructure when it launched American Energy – Midstream, LLC, in June 2014.
 Additionally in June 2014, Energy Transfer Partners LP announced that AELP would ship natural gas from the Utica shale play to the Midwest, Great Lakes, Gulf Coast and Ontario, Canada, using Energy Transfer's proposed Rover Pipeline.
 American Energy – Midstream and Regency Energy Partners agreed in August 2014 to construct and manage a $500 million, 52-mile pipeline from the Utica to the Rockies Express Pipeline and Texas Eastern Transmission Pipeline.

 In June 2015, the company announced that the affiliate holding its Utica and Marcellus subsidiaries, American Energy – Appalachia, LLC, had been renamed Ascent Resources, LLC.
 AELP stated that Ascent Resources would become an independent company.
 Two weeks later, the company announced that another affiliate, American Energy – Midstream, would also transition into a new company called Traverse Midstream Partners LLC, effective July 1, 2015.

 The company announced two deals with Australian companies in August 2015, expanding the company's operations internationally.
 A letter of intent between AELP and Armour Energy Ltd. gave AELP a stake in 21.5 million acres of drilling rights.
-AELP also entered another deal for rights to 14.6 million acres from Empire Energy Group Ltd. In September 2015, the company announced a partnership with EIM Capital to develop unconventional energy resources in Mexico.
+AELP also entered another deal for rights to 14.6 million acres from Empire Energy Group Ltd.